 Screen Capture Utilities

-- Snipping Tool is a great utility, built-in to Windows 7 and later.
-Check out these instructions to use the Snipping Tool.
+- Snipping Tool is a great utility, built-in to Windows.
+Check out these instructions to capture screenshots with the Snipping Tool.

 - SnagIt (from TechSmith) is one our favorites.
 SnagIt lets you quickly take a screen image or video.
 Videos can be uploaded and shared via their Screencast.com service